-Each food and drink item sold, provided, promoted and advertised to staff and visitors will need to be assessed and classified as green, amber or red.
+To assess against the food and drink targets, first classify each food and drink item sold, provided, promoted and advertised as green, amber or red.

 There are a number of ways to classify food and drinks.

 1. Food and drink classification tables